1robertslattery/psychopomp/README.md

 ## TRY IT OUT

-A Windows installer for v1.1.0 is available in the release tab.
+A Windows installer for v1.1.0 is available in the [releases](https://github.com/1robertslattery/psychopomp/releases) tab.

 ## PREREQUISITES